abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 // let scope is restricted to the block
 ```

-If a codeblock is inside a function then scope will remain to the function level
+If a code block is inside a function then the scope will remain to the function level

 ```js
 function IAmIronMan() {